vindarel/lisp-journey/content/pythonVSlisp.md

 *Python*: we typically restart everything at each code change, we use
  breakpoints: this takes some time, I find it too repetitive and boring, it requires to re-manipulate data to re-reach the state we were at to analyze and debug our program.
-We might get a prompt on an exception (with Werkzeug, with `-m pdb`), we might figure out a non-standard, more interactive way, but still: a web server needs to restart, object instances don't get updated after a class definition.
+We might figure out a non-standard, more interactive way, but still: a web server needs to restart, object instances don't get updated after a class definition.
+We can get a prompt on an error (`-m pdb`), some tools include it (Werkzeug): a sign that it is a good thing to have.
+Unfortunately, it is not built-in, as in CL.

 *Common Lisp*: everything is more interactive in the REPL.
 Even developing web apps.
 On an error, we get an interactive debugger with the stacktrace in our editor, we press `v` and voilà, we are at the problematic line.
 We can of course catch errors to avoid the debugger, or disable it with global settings.
-We don't need to restart any process.
+We can resume the program execution from any stackframe.
+No process needs to restart.
 The variables that we define on the REPL stay here.
 If we change a class definition (say, we remove a field), existing instances get (lazily) updated.